keptn/keptn.github.io/content/docs/0.5.0/reference/cli/index.md

 ### keptn configure monitoring

 To configure a monitoring solution for a Keptn cluster, the `configure monitoring` command is provided.
-This command sets up monotoring in case it is not installed yet.
+This command sets up monitoring in case it is not installed yet.
 Afterwards, the command configures the monitoring solution for a service based on the provided service indicators (`--service-indicators`), and service objectives (`--service-objectives`).
 The currently supported monitoring solution is *Prometheus*, as shown below:

 ```console
 keptn configure monitoring prometheus --project=PROJECTNAME --service=SERVICENAME --service-indicators=service-indicators.yaml --service-objectives=service-objectives.yaml --remediation=remediation.yaml